strbagus/showroom-fe/README.md

 - Clone the repository with `git clone`
 - Run `npm install`
+- Copy `.env.example` file to `.env` and edit api url credentials there
 - Run `npm run dev`
 - That's it: launch the main URL.